prashantsingh1122/Calculator/README.md

 # Calculator
-The wensite for basic calculation.
+The website for basic calculation.